 Move on to dreaming.

-Anything negative, or a gripe, or some form of complaining, goes into a parking lot for another meeting.
+Anything negative, or a gripe, or some form of complaining, or a problem goes into a parking lot for a different meeting.

-Here are some sample questions I ask to get them going.
+Here are some sample questions to get them going.

 - If we won an award for best team within the company, what would our team, systems and process look like?